waleedhad/AudioMuse-AI-cuda_12.2/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Debian, Windows]
  - Deployment: [e.g. Docker Compose, K3s, Helm]
  - AudioMuse-AI Version: [e.g. v0.4.0-beta, latest]
+ - Jellyfin/Navidrome Version: [e.g. Navidrome 0.57.0]
  - Browser [e.g. chrome, safari]

 **Additional context**
 Add any other context about the problem here.
 For example, logs from the `audiomuse-ai-worker` or `audiomuse-ai-flask` containers can be very helpful.
+Also logs from the Browser could help too (on Chrome > right mouse button > click on inspect > go to Network tab > click on call that is in red/fail and copy the content)